 At Adcote, we actively promote diversity through our celebrations of different faiths and cultures.
 School assemblies, Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.
 Members of different faiths and religions are invited in to speak in class and at whole school assemblies and, at various stages of their time at Adcote, the children visit places of worship that are important to different faiths.
 As a boarding school we welcome a number of pupils from many different countries and faiths into our tolerant school community.

 Through the study of British history, pupils at our school are taught to understand the different periods in our history in a chronological order.
 In addition, cross curricular topic work linked to the study of specific periods in British history underpins notions of our shared heritage, values and traditions.
 ‘English Tea Club’ is an extra-curricular activity which focuses on the English culture allowing an appreciation of it and leading to discussions about respecting each other’s cultures.

 Commitment to charity work

 We encourage our pupils to participate in and support good causes and charities.
-The school has a large and active Rotary Club.
 This charity work reinforces that there are large numbers of people both at home and overseas who are much less fortunate than ourselves and who deserve our support.
 The school and its pupils and staff support a range of charities each year to underline and reinforce this value in the school.

 All staff at Adcote strive to ensure that our pupils leave with the strongest foundation of values upon which to build a successful life and make a positive contribution to our society.